Control and removal of pests can be a costly and time-consuming task.

 Below we reveal common access points where pests enter your home.

-Your roof is the perfect shelter and breeding ground for a range of insects, mammals and birds.
+Your roof is the perfect shelter and breeding ground for a range of insects, mammals, birds and other pests.

 Small openings between your tiles, sheet metal roofing and roof battens provide sufficient room for a variety of pests to enter your roof.